 In the 1950s and 60s, Queen Sophie’s Diamond Circle Tiara was borrowed by her youngest daughter, Princess Katherine (known as Lady Katherine Brandram) at royal events, since she, unlike her sisters Queen Helen of Romania and the Duchess of Aosta, did not own a Tiara,

 Soon after coming of age, the Diamond Circles Tiara was worn by Queen Sophie’s granddaughter, Princess Irene, most notably at the Wedding ball of her brother, King Constantine, and Princess Anne Marie of Denmark.
 It remains her collection to this day, but hasn’t been worn by her since the fall of the monarchy.
+UPDATE– Princess Irene wore the Tiara at a Dinner during the Spanish State Visit to Britain in 1986.

 Unlike her Pearl and Diamond Necklace Tiara, Princess Irene loaned Queen Sophie’s Diamond Circle Tiara to her niece, Infanta Elena of Spain, for the Wedding Ball of Duke Friedrich of Württemberg and Princess Marie zu Wied in 1993.